Industrial and Medical Imaging

 The use of optical systems is steadily increasing in both industry and among private users.
 For example, interferometers are used in metrology, lasers in gravitational physics, telescopes in astronomy, and camera lenses for imaging processes.
 With this growing demand, the requirements and complexity of such systems are also increasing.
 Particularly, the assembly process of miniaturized and complex optical systems is still predominantly performed manually today and thus significantly depends on the expertise of trained personnel.

-Led by: M.Sc.
+Led by: Dr.-Ing.
 Nils Melchert

 Year: 2020